CORA & Info Requests

 Colorado Open Records Act (CORA)

-If you are filing a CORA request please submit the request in writing to Micki Trost at email@example.com.
-The prefered method is using the web-form located both below and on the next tab.
+If you are filing a CORA request please submit the request in writing to Micki Trost at firstname.lastname@example.org.
+The preferred method is using the web-form located both below and on the next tab.

 CORA Request Form

 Use the online CORA Request Form to complete your request.

 When feasible, the division should endeavor to provide electronic copies or files to requestors if such an alternative is significantly less burdensome to provide than paper records.
 When responsive records cannot be easily or cost-effectively provided electronically to a requestor, the department shall work with the requestor to schedule a time to inspect the records in person, allowing for business hours and staffing considerations.
 The Executive Director's Office or authorized custodians of records may grant exceptions where the department, requestors, or the records produced require special accommodations.
 At all times when records are inspected, a member of the department must be present to maintain custody and integrity of the records.
 No requestor shall be allowed to photograph, modify, or mar or destroy any records that are provided for inspection.

 When a substantial request is made - requiring the production of more than 25 pages of documents or the use of more than one hour of staff time to locate or produce records - the division shall charge the requestor for all copying expenses and reasonable, actual costs associated with staff time pursuant to §24-72-205(5)(a), C.R.S.